 Full-time faculty members will receive additional compensation for performing leadership roles such as faculty coordinator, department chair, program coordinator or director, clinical simulation coordinator, or others as approved by the VPAA.
-Leadership stipends are normally divided over 12 or 26 pay periods according to the faculty member's selected payroll cycle, and are included on normal paychecks.
+Leadership stipends are normally divided over 26 pay periods and included on normal paychecks.
 Specific job duty expectations and compensation calculations for academic leadership roles are found in the Academic Affairs Manual.